maxicozy/mltrennung/README.md

 ## Status

-This is a work in progress.
+This is a work in progress protoype.
-Currently attemting to prove concept.

 ## Installation